Mary’s Part

 And though the life within Him died,

-Upon His broken body remains,
+Upon His broken body stained,

-The sweet reminder of why He came.
+The sweet reminder of His claim.

 Early, as the morning dawns,